-In addition to my blog, here's where you can find me online (listed in order of how much time I spend there):
+In addition to my blog, here's where you can find me online:

 DISCLAIMER: Information found on this site is meant for educational and informational purposes only, and to motivate you to make your own health care and dietary decisions based upon your own research and in partnership with your health care provider.
 It should not be relied upon to determine dietary changes, a medical diagnosis or courses of treatment.
 Individual articles and information on other websites are based upon the opinions of the respective authors, who retain copyright as marked.